mnsmar/mnsmar.github.io/about/index.markdown

 # Summary
 As an undergrad I studied some Biology but mostly I studied Physics.
 It was not until later in my studies that I was introduced and thrilled by Computer Science.
-In my thesis I tried to combine the three disciplines and I developed a computational model to simulate signal transmission through neurons.
+In my thesis I tried to combine the three disciplines and developed a computational model to simulate signal transmission through neurons.
 At the time I didn't know but I was close to a new discipline, _bioinformatics_.

 In my PhD I worked on RNA biology and developed bioinformatics tools to